tin-/LXI-Instruments-DataLogger/README.md

 For high-speed measurements(NPLC lower 0.1) you can configure refresh speed devider 'screen_refresh_div' for low CPU usage in screen refresh code.
 As example screen_refresh_div=100 has refreshed screen after each 100 measurements, it may take up to 2 times faster data receiving.

-## Texas Instruments TMP117 temperature sensor support
+## Texas Instruments TMP117 temperature sensor

-This application also support read temperature data from high precision TI TPM117 temperature sensor(up to 4 sensor on one bus).
+This application also support read temperature data from high precision TI TMP 117 temperature sensor(up to 4 sensor on one I2C bus).
 This feature tested only on Raspberry Pi.

 For enable "repeated start" sequence of TPM117 on Raspberry Pi you need do follow steps: